ricardobaumann/spring_stream_example/README.md

-# String Simple Content Platform
+# Simple Spring Stream message producer/consumer

 A simple example of a stream/message oriented architecture.
 It includes the following microservices